Warner’s prolific director Michael Curtiz (“Casablanca,” “Mildred Pearce”) made Bright Leaf, an overbaked melodrama in 1950.

 |

-The film, whose title refers to the type of tobacco grown in North Carolina after the Civil War, is based on 1948 novel of the same name by Foster Fitz-Simons.
+The film, whose title refers to the type of tobacco grown in North Carolina after the Civil War, is based on Foster Fitz-Simons’ 1948 novel.

-The romantic triangle tale has Gary Cooper at the center, torn between his attraction to two different women, played by Lauren Bacall and Patricia Neal, who steals every scene she is in.
+The romantic triangle tale places Gary Cooper at the center, torn between his attraction to two different women, played by Lauren Bacall and Patricia Neal, who steals every scene she is in.

-Though driven out of his hometown years before by tobacco tycoon Major James Singleton for paying too much attention to the magnate’s daughter, Margaret (Patricia Neal) tenant-farmer Brant Royale returns.
+Though driven out of his hometown years before by tobacco tycoon Major James Singleton for paying too much attention to the magnate’s daughter, Margaret (Patricia Neal), tenant-farmer Brant Royale (Cooper) is unfazed.

 The new partnership, based on revolutionary discovery, defeats all of their competitors, including the Major.